 School trips are an important part of the educational experience.
-Pupils attended language courses in Donegal Gaeltacht, and trips to France are regular occurrences.
+Pupils attend language courses in Donegal Gaeltacht, and enjoy trips to France or Spain.
 There is an annual soccer trip and a ski and Music trip to London every two years.